Banata

 `-- schema.ts

-• auth.ts binds project runtime config, env, and local auth config
+• auth.ts -- wires your project runtime config, environment variables, and local auth settings.

-• adapter.ts closes over the local auth factory
+• adapter.ts -- closes over the local auth factory so Convex can invoke it at runtime.

-• schema.ts remains as a local schema anchor for Convex component codegen
+• schema.ts -- acts as a local schema anchor that Convex component codegen depends on.